r-lib/pkgdown/tests/testthat/_snaps/utils-yaml.md

-# pkgdown_field produces useful description
+# config_field produces useful description

     Code
       check_yaml_has("x", where = "a", pkg = pkg)